 Parents are seen on both campuses every day, and have standing invitations to attend morning assemblies, the Flag ceremony, weekly Chapel, lunch, and other grade-specific/special events.
 Off campus, parent socials foster friendships that continue long after children are grown.

 All Canterbury parents are automatically members of the Parents Association (PA).
 The PA sponsors a wide range of activities and special events, such as the lower school Halloween Carnival and staff appreciation lunches on both campuses, that provide opportunities to connect parents to school life.
 The most important goals of the Parents Association are involvement in our children's educational experience and raising funds to enhance the educational environment for all children.
 PA Officers are elected every two years.
 Fundraising efforts include selling used uniforms and an exciting Spring Gala, our themed dinner and auction.
 Parents' Association Volunteer Opportunities

 Parent-Led Affinity Groups

-In addition to our Parents Association, we have several parent-led affinity groups that support and sponsor our marine science, athletics, and arts programs:
+In addition to our Parents Association, we have several parent-led affinity groups that support and sponsor our arts, marine science, and athletics programs: